araut1/Transfer/README.md

 Operational

-• Learn a new subsystem and deliver related assignments/commitments.
-• Attend an external business or technical training session and share information with the team by presentation or written summary.
-• Complete all required corporate, healthcare, and project training by deadlines without reminders.
+I completed all required corporate, healthcare, and project training on time without any reminders, which ensured that I was fully equipped to handle any challenges.